 I call these lovelies apricot brownies or Sachertorte brownies.
-The sharpness of the apricot jam plays beautifully with the richness of the chocolate, and the whole shebang is set off nicely by the chocolate glaze
+The sharpness of the apricot jam plays beautifully with the richness of the chocolate, and the whole shebang is set off nicely by the chocolate glaze.

+All the elements of a classic Sachertorte but in rich, moist brownie form!
 You may also enjoy my peppermint bark brownies, fudgy chocolate brownies, or my strawberry swirl brownies.

 For ease of browsing, here are all my cookie and bar recipes.
 Thanks for stopping by!